amuzetnoM/hektor/README.md

 # Vector Studio

-> **High-Performance Vector Database Engine** — Semantic Search and AI Training Platform
+> **High-Fidelity Vector Database Engine** — Semantic Search and AI Training Platform

-A high-fidelity, C++ vector database with SIMD-optimized similarity search and local ONNX-based embeddings.
+A performance C++ vector database with SIMD-optimized similarity search and local ONNX-based embeddings.
 Designed for sub-millisecond queries on millions of vectors.

 ---